Do Pontoon Boats Need Bottom Paint?

 Conclusion

-The answer is yes if you wonder whether your pontoon boat’s tubes need a bottom coating.
+If you wonder whether your pontoon boat’s tubes need a bottom coating, the answer is yes.
 It’s necessary for boats used in salty water.

 Freshwater boats may not need bottom paint if they are usually removed from the water, cleaned, and dried after every boating trip.
 Such boats are unlikely to get any algae build-up or corrosion.